 Although some people today certainly oppose abortion for despicable, hypocritical, decidedly not "prolife" reasons of wanting to control women: some of us oppose it for an updated, evolving version of this pioneering analysis.

-The founders of the Nonviolent Choice Directory & Blog have thoroughly researched and documented this early feminist history and its continuing relevance in the book ProLife Feminism Yesterday and Today, Second Expanded Edition, and elsewhere.
+The founders of the Nonviolent Choice Directory & Blog have thoroughly researched and documented this early feminist history and its continuing relevance in the book ProLife Feminism Yesterday and Today

 And for the most part, FFL's invocation of suffragists is grounded in this research.
 Contrary to Bazelon's assertions, it is not "context-free" nor irrelevant to present-day issues.